I wrote this guest post for JL Bryan’s Midsummer Dream Fair, inspired by his Songs of Magic Series, but it’s too fun to lose so I’m archiving it here:

 6. Troop Night is the fairy version of New Year’s Eve.
 On Troop Night (called Halloween or Mischief Night by humans) the fairies gather together then troop out into the human world in a long, long procession.
 If they’re light fae, they spend the hours from midnight to dawn granting favors and doing good deeds.
 If they’re dark they cast curses, pull pranks, and create havoc.

 7. Fairies don’t like bread or salt.
 If you want to keep a trinket safe from fairies, pour a circle of salt around it.
 It’s a good idea to keep a holy cake in your pocket when you go abroad at night, especially on Troop Night.
 If you see a fairy, throw crumbs or salt at it – and run!

 8. In the fairylands, time is different.
 Never, never, never go into the fairylands without an exit strategy.
 Time passes so fast there, a hundred years can feel like a day.
 Be careful!
-In Give Me , the breaking spell that lets a human escape is to say “I forgive you” three times to the fairy who detained you.
+In Into the Mystic, the breaking spell that lets a human escape is to say “I forgive you” three times to the fairy who detained you.

 9. Fairies like to steal babies and replace them with changelings.
 Okay, personally I don’t get this.
 Babies require a lot of work, and fairies are more interested in play.
 If they wanted a human to play with, why not take one that’s at least potty trained?

 My theory is the babies they try to steal are faelings, and they believe they’re only returning the child to its proper world.

 10. Above all things, fairies love music.
 And they’re good at making it.
 Fairy music can keep a human dancing until their feet fall off and bloody stumps are all that’s left.
 In the Songs of Magic series, when Jason steals enchanted instruments from the fairylands, his band becomes a sensation.
 Of course, there’s a price to be paid…